-Linda champions greater understanding and action on the social determinants of health and key policies that will enhance socio-economic equity, such as retirement security for all workers, a national pharmacare program, universal child care and greater access to public services for Indigenous communities.
+Linda champions greater understanding and action on social justice, the social determinants of health and key policies that will enhance socio-economic equity, such as retirement security for all workers, a national pharmacare program, universal child care and greater access to public services for Indigenous communities.

 Linda was previously the President of the New Brunswick Nurses Union (NBNU) for 10 years.
 Linda is a graduate of l’Université de Moncton, where she earned a Bachelor of Science in Nursing, and has practiced in the ICU, emergency, and labour and delivery.

 Linda believes health care, like education and decent work, is a human right.
 She embodies the CFNU motto “Where knowledge meets know-how.”